CHC Factsheet: Renewable Diesel (R100 or R99)

 4. Where can I procure renewable diesel for my CHC vessel?

 The U.S. Coast Guard does not allow fuel oil with a flashpoint of less than 60 °C (140 °F) to be used in marine vessels.
-Therefore, renewable diesel used in CHC must have a flashpoint at or above 140 °F. CARB staff has reached out to renewable diesel fuel producers and determined that renewable diesel produced by Neste currently meets this requirement (as of October 2022).
-As of October 2022, the Neste Renewable Diesel distributors in California are: Western States Oil; Diesel Direct West, Inc.; Jeffries Bros, Inc.; TACenergy; Van De Pol Petroleum; and The Jankovich Company.
+See eCFR :: 46 CFR 58.01-10 -- Fuel oil.
+CARB staff has reached out to several renewable diesel fuel producers and as of February 2023, is aware that renewable diesel produced by the following producer(s) currently meets the 140 ˚F flashpoint requirement:

 5. What if I am unable to procure renewable diesel fuel that meets the USCG flash point requirement of 140 ˚F or greater?